 • Assess your campaign’s strengths and weaknesses

-• Create a strategy to manage the crisis in a way that is best for you, your team and your supporters.
+• Create a strategy for managing the crisis that is best for you, your team, and your supporters.

 • Communicate with staff members on how to react in public